 The transferred personal data will be subjected to the following basic processing:

 in compliance with your use of GenieBelt functions

 detection of misuse, prevention and remediation

-maintaining, improving and providing our services.
+providing, maintaining, and improving our services.

 The data controller explicitly allows the data processor to respond to the following requests received directly from the data subjects: unsubscriptions, data updates, removal of data or blocking of data subject’s data which are stored in the data processor’s system.